vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/24_The_Hindu_Religion_and_War.md

 seat of power towards the sacred Vārāṇasī rather than staying within the presti-

 gious imperial capital Kanauj.
-24 This might have been caused by the fact that Kanauj lay in ruins after having been sacked twice by the Ghaznavite invaders \(ad 1018 by Sultan Mah.m¯ud, ad 1086–90 by Prince Mah.m¯ud, governor of the Panjab\).
+24 This might have been caused by the fact that Kanauj lay in ruins after having been sacked twice by the Ghaznavite invaders \(ad 1018 by Sultan Mah.mūd, ad 1086–90 by Prince Mah.mūd, governor of the Panjab\).
 But it could have been rebuilt, just as Vārāṇasī itself had recovered

 from its first contact with Muslim forces.
 A more plausible explanation for the Gāhaḍavālas’ deviation from customary practice in choosing Vārāṇasī as their power base may be sought in the circumstance that the nature of the enemy had changed, an enemy which held completely different views on territorial warfare as well as on religioṇ That the Gāhaḍavālas were well aware of this from the